Kang Nam 1: June/July 2009 events

 but mentioned that a "rice-bearing" North Korean ship was due to dock at the end of the week.

-The crisis took an unusual (and literal) turn when, without explanation, sometime during 28–29 June, the Kang Nam 1 reversed its course.
+The crisis took an unusual turn when, without explanation, sometime during 28–29 June, the Kang Nam 1 reversed its course.

 While the ship traveled back toward North Korea, several regional news agencies published more information about it and its possible mission.
 South Korean intelligence sources reported that the freighter was likely carrying North Korean-manufactured Soviet-era small arms such as AK-47 rifles and RPG-7 anti-tank launchers.

 An unnamed South Korean government source told the Yonhap News Agency that payment for the weapons from Myanmar's government were to take place via an unnamed bank in Malaysia, but had probably been stopped after a U.S. envoy visited Malaysia on 6 July to discuss the situation.